 It depends on your goal.
 For general CE credits with broad optometry content, Optocase or EyeCarePD work fine.
 For en face OCT and OCTA-specific skill development — especially if you own or are considering OCTA equipment — SlabED is the only platform built specifically for that curriculum.
 No other platform teaches slab-by-slab en face interpretation as a structured program.

 Yes — SlabED.
 Optocase covers general clinical cases including some OCT, but OCTA is not a focus.
 SlabED is the purpose-built alternative for optometrists who want to go deep on en face imaging and OCTA interpretation, with practice economics built in.
-At $29/mo vs ~$50/mo, it's also more affordable.
+And SlabED is free — no subscription, no credit card required.

 SlabED's primary value is skill-building and the SlabED Certification — a demonstrable credential in en face OCT imaging.
 CE credit accreditation is in development.
 If CE credit hours are your primary requirement, EyeCarePD is optimized for that.
 If you want to actually master OCTA interpretation, SlabED is the right choice.